histeriks/hardening-cabbage/README.md

 # CABBAGE
-# "jshielder" which got butchered into a salad for lazy brethern...
+# was "jshielder" until it got butchered into this salad for lazy brethern who value their time...
 # dark art of achieving plenty while doing nothing - CIS compliant Ubuntu without moving a pinky!
 As old saying goes: work created a man but leisure created a gentleman.
 Work smart, not hard.

 To use Cabbage, log into your VPS as root, and type: